gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

         31    33    35    38    40    42    45    47    49    52    54    56
         59    61    63    66    68    70    73    75    77    80    82    84

-..  container:: justify

 Here, each number corresponds to the atom index, as can be seen from the initial *peg.gro* file.
 For instance, the atom of *id 2* is a carbon atom, and the atom with *id 5* is an oxygen:

 ..  code-block:: bw